sogis/ccc-service/erweiterungspunkte.md

 Ueberblick verschaffen, wo heute Error-Notifikationen verschickt werden, und diese übernehmen.
 Zwecks Kompatibilität für die bestehenden Nachrichten: Keine dazunehmen, keine wegfallen lassen.

+## Errors

+- MessageMalformed: The sent message json is malformed
+- MessageUnknown: The sent message type is not known
+- HandshakeIncomplete: Sent message can not be processed as handshake is not complete
+- ConnectionRepeat: Can not connect as connection already exists
+- HandshakeToLate: Can not pair the clients as the connectApp/connectGis message is too late.
+- ReceivingConnectionClosed: Can not forward message as the receiving connection is closed.

+## Background worker migrieren und mit keyChange-Nachricht versehen

 Fr: 17:00 - 21:00
 Sa: 9:45 - 12:15